saanvishashikiran/PlantCare/README.md

 - Add and delete plants from your personal list
 - Automatically sets watering intervals using Perenual API data
 - Local notifications to remind users when to water plants based on optimal watering intervals
+- Access Perenual plant information by clicking on "More Info" next to a plant on the watering tracker
+- **Growth gallery** - Upload, view, and delete photos to track your plants' progress over time
+- Photo storage via AWS S3 with secure image management
 - AWS Lambda + API Gateway + DynamoDB backend
 - Clean, responsive mobile interface built with Expo (React Native)